-This session will present the historical evolution of the MDGs and performance of countries in relation to these goals.
-The United Nations introduced eight Millennium Development Goals (MDGs) in the year 2000 which focused on developing countries.
+To address the need for to put environmental sustainability at the heart of human development, the United Nations introduced eight Millennium Development Goals (MDGs) in the year 2000 which focused on developing countries.
 MDG 7 specifically referred to achieving environmental sustainability by 2015.
 This MDG had four targets looking at arresting and reversing resource degradation, reducing biodiversity loss, providing access to safe drinking water, and improving the lives of slum dwellers.

-The session will then look at evolution of the Sustainable Development Goals (SDGs) which replaced the MDGs in 2016.
+The MDGs were subsequently replaced by Sustainable Development Goals (SDGs) in 2016.
 These are a set of 17 more comprehensive global sustainability goals set by the United Nations targeted at all countries - both developed and developing.
 The Goals have 169 targets to be achieved by year 2030.
 While the Goals 6 (clean water and sanitation), 7 (affordable and clean energy), 11 (sustainable cities and community), 13 (climate action), 14 (life below water), and 15 (life on land) are all tied to principles of a sustainable environment, Goal 12 - sustainable consumption and production - will be the focus of discussion in relation to environmental sustainability within this context.